shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 The most common actions that we use are tapping on views and entering text in text fields, and the two most common outcomes are verifying that a view is on the screen, or verifying that a view is no longer on the screen.

-For advanced test scenarios KIF also allows you to scroll views programmatically, tap the status bar, enter text.
+For advanced test scenarios, KIF also allows you to scroll views programmatically, tap the status bar, and enter text.

-There might be other frameworks that are good choices, comparing them is not the goal of this blog post - it’s possible that others have some of these properties too.
+(While there might be other frameworks that are also good choices, it isn't the goal of the blog post to compare them - other frameworks may have some of these properties too.)

-Here’s how a test at Spring looks like:
+Here’s what a test at Spring looks like:

 {% highlight objc %}
 // Same name we will use for the Setup function on the server.